The Walkin N Circles Ranch in Stanley, New Mexico welcomes horses in need of rehabilitation from around the state.

 Words and photos by Clarke Condé

-East Mountain Living
+This story originally appeared in East Mountain Living Magazine

 Lauri Michael is the board president and my guide for my visit to the ranch.
 As we wind through the stables and paddocks, she introduces me to each of the horses by name and gives me a bit of their back story.
 The organization is run primarily by volunteers with a few dedicated full-time staff, from the trainers all the way down to the folks that muck out the stables.
 One of the largest horse rescues in the state, Walkin N Circles Ranch is not a sanctuary, the ranch is a place for horses to get better after trauma and find a new, better home.
 Last year, 38 horses passing through the ranch did just that.

 “Horses never forget trauma,” explains Executive Director Larry Smyth.
 The horses that come to the ranch are assessed for their individual needs and then begin the process of training to get them to the point where they can be adopted out successfully.
 But the training is not simply for the horses.
-Horse people come from all kinds of different backgrounds which is why the volunteer training is so critical as well.
-The entire mission of the organization is to help these horses regain their trust around people and that requires that all of the volunteers treat the horses the same way.
+Horse people come from all kinds of backgrounds, which is why their volunteer training is critical.
+The entire mission of the organization is to help these horses regain their trust around people, which requires that all volunteers treat the horses the same way.
 The horses need to know what to expect from the people handling them.
-“Consistency is key,” says horse trainer Colton Smyth.
-That goes for horse and handler.